Jain-Moksh/Fake-News-Detector/README.md

 ## Acknowledgments

-The FakeNews web app and machine learning models were developed by Hare Krishna.
+The FakeNews web app and machine learning models are maintained and engineered by Moksh Jain.

+---

+For questions or collaboration, contact me at [mokshjaindev@gmail.com](mailto:mokshjaindev@gmail.com).

+Copyright (c) 2026 Moksh Jain